openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/zfs-installation.md

 errors: No known data errors
 ```

 Configure the custom topology keys (if needed).
-This can be used for many purposes like if we want to create the PV on nodes in a particuler zone or building.
-We can label the nodes accordingly and use that key in the storageclass for taking the scheduling decesion:
+This can be used for many purposes like if we want to create the PV on nodes in a particular zone or building.
+We can label the nodes accordingly and use that key in the storageclass for taking the scheduling decision:

 https://github.com/openebs/zfs-localpv/blob/HEAD/docs/faq.md#6-how-to-add-custom-topology-key